Pakistan Resolution 1940

 2. The Muslims of India should not be taken as merely a minor community.
 On the other hand, they should be recognized as a nation.

 The Congress did not give any importance to these basic principles on which a compromise between the two big political organizations could conclude.
-This was the reason that all efforts exerted by Muslim League for an alliance with Congress ended in smoke.
-Moreover, the recent two years of Congress rule proved that congress was not a national organization but was purely a Hindu body.
-The event shows that during its rule over India it worked based on hostility against Muslims.
+This was the reason that all efforts exerted by the Muslim League for an alliance with Congress ended in smoke.
+Moreover, the recent two years of Congress rule proved that Congress was not a national organization but was purely a Hindu body.
+The event shows that during its rule over India, it worked based on hostility against Muslims.

 Minar e Pakistan Lahore